 Although the principle in panning is based on the gold being heavier than the rock, it was still amazing to see how fast a speck of gold could sink into the water.
 At the end, I left clutching my souvenir – 5 flecks of gold.
 The gift shop sells gold jewelry make with Dahlonega gold, as well as a lovely collection of rocks and minerals.
 Wagon rides will also delight the children.

-The Consolidated Mine is also the site of the Annual World Open Championships held on the 3rd Saturday in April.
+The Consolidated Mine is also the site of the Annual World Open Championships.
 Visitors can also pan for gold and shop in the gift shop.

 North Georgia Wine Trail – Wine-ing through GeorgiaThe mountains of Georgia once prized for their gold, are now cultivated for their grapes.
 They call it the Dahlonega Plateau.
 A broad high plain shadowed by some of Georgia’s highest mountains, the Dahlonega Plateau offers near perfect growing conditions.
 It offers good drainage (crucial since grapes don’t enjoy having wet roots) and shelter from extreme weather moving in from the north while it is open to the south and east for good sun.
 The altitude in the mountains means that the temperatures cool down in the evenings, while the humidity of the southeast portion of the country is good for the grapes.